Legendz: Manga

 The Legendz manga was written by Rin Hirai and illustrated by Makoto Haruno.
 The manga was originally published in Shueisha's Monthly Shonen Jump from 2003 – 2005.
 The series was translated and adapted into English by Viz Media and released in four volumes with the first release in March 2005.

 The story is about Ken Kazaki, a boy who attends Ryudo Elementary School.
 Together with Shiron, his faithful Windragon, fights with other people who like him breed monsters.
 Ken later participates in the Legendz Carnival.

 Anime

 The anime was directed by Akitaro Daichi with character designs by Nagisa Miyazaki.
 The animation was produced by Studio Gallop.
 The sound director was Kazuya Tanaka.
 The anime opening theme is "Legendz of the Wind" (風のレジェンズ, Kaze no Legendz) by Kyoko.
-The two ending themes are "Dounimo Tomaranai~Nonstop" by Brenda Vaughn, from episode 1 through 37 and another version performed by Linda Yamamoto from 38-49.
+The two ending themes are "Dounimo Tomaranai~Nonstop" by Brenda Vaughn, from episode 1 through 37 and another version performed by Linda Yamamoto from 38-49, while the final episode's ending theme is "Sorairo no Yubisaki" by Yurie Kokobu.
 The anime ran on Fuji TV April 4, 2004, to March 27, 2005.